Notes on the stable regularity lemma: Proof of the lemma

 Therefore we were wrong in assuming the construction could continue: one of the $A_\eta$ must have been $\epsilon$-excellent, and it will be a subset of $A$ of size at least $\epsilon^m |A|$ where $m = $length$(\eta) \geq t-1$. \end{proof}

 Our plan is to partition the graph $G$ into $\epsilon$-excellent sets by induction: running Claim \ref{claim1} on the graph, setting aside the excellent subset $A_0$, running Claim \ref{claim1} on the remainder $A = G \setminus A_0$ to obtain $A_1$, $\cdots$ and iterating as far as we can until the leftover vertices are few enough to distribute among the excellent sets already obtained without causing much trouble.
 The issue to be solved is that we would like to end up with an equipartition, but as we've stated it, Claim \ref{claim1} gives us little control on the size of the excellent sets it returns.
 If the construction stops at the zero-th level the excellent set will have size $|A|$; at the first level, size $\geq \epsilon |A|$; at the second level, $\geq \epsilon^2 |A|$; and so on, with a lower bound of $\epsilon^{t-1}|A|$.
-A first simple modification is to choose a short list of possible sizes in advance, as we now do.\footnote{\ref{size-seq}(b) suggests that having once fixed a size sequence in \ref{size-seq} and obtained a partition of $G$ into excellent sets whose sizes are all elements of this sequence, we will aim for an equipartition into pieces of size $s_{t-1}$.}
+A first simple modification is to choose a short list of possible sizes in advance, as we now do.\footnote{\ref{size-seq}(b) suggests that we will aim for an equipartition into pieces of size $s_{t-1}$.}

 \begin{defn} Call the sequence $s_0, \dots, s_{t-1}$ of natural numbers a \emph{size sequence for $\epsilon$} when: \begin{enumerate} \item[(a)] $\epsilon s_\ell \geq s_{\ell+1}$ for $\ell < t-2$. \item[(b)] $s_{t-1}$ divides all other elements of the sequence. \item[(c)] $s_{t-1} > t$. \end{enumerate} \end{defn}